 5. Read an Italian magazine

 Often, an Italian magazine is a better choice than a book, assuming you have the necessary level of understanding.
 Because the content is in the form of articles, it will make your Italian reading routine easier as you will not have to commit to a full book.
 Finding the right Italian magazines has never been easier, thanks to this app, which allows you to easily buy or obtain them.

 6. Do it for 5-10 minutes a day

-In the following articles I made list of some great Italian reads for beginners and intermediate learners.
+In the following articles, I have compiled a list of some excellent Italian reads for beginners and intermediate learners.